 Cover the bowl with plastic wrap (touching the custard to prevent a skin from forming) and put into the refrigerator to cool.

 After the cake is completely cooled, level the top and cut each cake in half with a large serrated knife so that you have now have 4 flat layers.
 Don’t be worried if it’s not perfect.
 Rustic cuts will some character to the cake.
 My cakes always have a bit of character!

-Spread the custard between each cake layer (you will use a little over 1/2 cup of custard per layer).
-The custard will spread some with the weight of the cake layers so leave a little room around the edges.
+Spread the custard between each cake layer (you will use a little over ½ cup of custard per layer).
+The custard may spread with the weight of the cake layers so leave a little room around the edges.

 Place the chocolate chips, cream, and butter in a small microwaveable bowl.
 Microwave on high until mixture is warm and the chocolate begins to melt.
 Stir until chocolate is completely melted and the ganache is smooth.
-Spread onto the top of the cake within 1/2 inch of the edge.
+Spread the ganache onto the top of the cake within ½ inch of the edge.

 If the assembled cake seems a little loose or the custard begins to run, then place the cake into the refrigerator to chill.

 Add 2 egg whites, salt, and cream of tartar to a stand mixer bowl with a whisk attachment.
 Turn the mixer on low to mix everything for about 20 seconds and then increase the speed to high.
-After 1 minute, slowly add in 2 Tbsp + 2 tsp sugar.
+After 1 minute, slowly add in 2 tablespoon + 2 teaspoon sugar.